Get the Best WordPress Backup

 Step 2: Transfer Your Site Files to the New Server

-Now you’ll need to download your old WordPress files.
 To do this, log into the file manager that is recommended for your web host.
 This could be cPanel, FileZilla, or a custom-branded manager.

 For this tutorial, we’ll be using FileZilla.
-This is a third-party SFTP/FTP client that is useful for editing website files:
+This is a third-party SFTP/FTP client that is useful for editing website files.

 FileZilla website

 To connect your site, enter your host name, username, password, and port number.
-You can find this information from your WordPress hosting provider:
+You can find this information from your WordPress hosting provider.

 FileZilla Quickconnect

-After you click on Quickconnect, you’ll see your site files in the right-hand box.
-Then, open the public_html folder, which is your root directory.
-Select all of the core files in this folder and download them:
+Open the public_html folder, which is your root directory.
+Select all of the core files in this folder and download them.

 Download site files